szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Silver Dragons are included as "cold-using creatures"
 - The extra damage will be fire damage, not slashing

-**Component 1701:** Make Ilbratha give the wielder a chance to activate Blur when attacked and make Mirror Image last for longer
+**Component 1701:** Make Ilbratha give the wielder a chance to activate Blur when attacked

 This slightly improves the largely unremarkable +1 short sword by giving wielders a 7% chance each time they're hit to be affected by Blur.